Lexicon-Team-4/Circus-restaurant/README.md

   - [ ] events.html
   - [ ] about.html

-## **booking.html** DONE

-- [x] review the code,
-- [x] fix issues on small screen, navigation menu becomes inactive,
-- [x] add background image to the booking page, by default, it is equal to the menu.html,
-- [x] perhaps center the booking form,
-- [x] fix issues about width of the image within the form.

 ## **shopping cart**:

 - [x] create this either as html or as div container,